-The Alaska Marine Highway System announced the early release of its 2013 summer schedule on Tuesday.
+JUNEAU — The Alaska Marine Highway System announced the early release today of its 2013 summer schedule.

 Release of the 2013 summer schedule was dependent upon the important public comment period held in August.
 The comment period is an opportunity for communities and individuals to review and comment on the proposed schedule, and to make AMHS aware of significant community events.

-“We made several changes based on the comments received from individuals, businesses and communities across the state,” said Neussl.
+“We made several changes based on the comments received from individuals, businesses and communities across the state,” Neussl said.
 “For example, we added an additional sailing through Gustavus and addressed the day boat concerns in Northern Lynn Canal.”